prnvdixit/Stinsight/README.md

 ```

-### 4. Which is the best model to use ?
+### 4. Which is the best model to use?

 ```

 Support Vector Machine - Linear

-Total execution time : 23.7 milli seconds
+Total execution time: 23.7 milliseconds
 Accuracy is 69.62%

 Support Vector Machine - Polynomial

-Total execution time : 478.0 milli seconds
+Total execution time: 478.0 milliseconds
 Accuracy is 63.92%

 Support Vector Machine - Radial Basis Function

-Total execution time : 8.7 milli seconds
+Total execution time: 8.7 milliseconds
 Accuracy is 66.46%

 Logistic Regression

-Total execution time : 2.7 milli seconds
+Total execution time: 2.7 milliseconds
 Accuracy is 69.62%

 Decision Tree

-Total execution time : 1.7 milli seconds
+Total execution time: 1.7 milliseconds
 Accuracy is 56.33%

 Random Forest

-Total execution time : 201.7 milli seconds
+Total execution time: 201.7 milliseconds
 Accuracy is 69.62%

 Random Forest (Optimised)

-Total execution time : 47.6 milli seconds
+Total execution time: 47.6 milliseconds
 Accuracy is 63.29%

 ```

-Based on the statistics obtained, Logistic Regression provides the best performance and also in least time.
+Based on the statistics obtained, Logistic Regression provides the best performance and also in the least time.

-The other models didn't performed well in comparison with Logistic regression.
-Though, Logistic Regression appears to be a clear winner in both measures used to decide the best model i.e. performance and training and testing time, I would've still choosen to trade off the training time for the higher performance.
-The reason being that failing a course in school can have some adverse effect on mental and pyschological health of student, making accuracy a dominant factor in comparing different models.
+The other models didn't perform well in comparison with Logistic regression.
+Though Logistic Regression appears to be a clear winner in both measures used to decide the best model i.e. performance and training and testing time, I would've still chosen to trade off the training time for the higher performance.
+The reason being that failing a course in school can have some adverse effect on the mental and psychological health of the student, making accuracy a dominant factor in comparing different models.

-Thus, as the predictions needs to be very accurate, we would have to value the accuracy more as compared to training and testing time.
+Thus, as the predictions need to be very accurate, we would have to value the accuracy more as compared to training and testing time.

 ## Appendix

-Attributes for Data Set along with the Data Set itself can be found at [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Student+Performance)
+Attributes for Data Set along with the DataSet itself can be found at [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Student+Performance)

 ## Author